germartinez/vanity-safe/README.md

-# Vanity Safe Generator
+# Vanity Safe

 Generate and deploy a [Gnosis Safe](https://github.com/gnosis/safe-contracts) with a custom address.

-App can be found live here: https://germartinez.github.io/vanity-safe-generator/
+App can be found live here: https://germartinez.github.io/vanity-safe/

 ## Available Scripts